pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 The survey that includes a series of questions from a sample of customers in three towns.
 The results of the survey are stored in a CSV file.
 Your task over the next four sessions is to analyse the results of this survey and produce a written report.

-In reality, the data used in this case study is taken from a PhD research project about customer-centricity for water utilities.
+The data used in this case study is taken from a PhD research project about customer-centricity for water utilities.
 If you are interested reading more about a scientific view of customer experience in water utilities, then you can read *Customer Experience Management for Water Utilities* by Peter Prevos, available from [IWA Publishing](https://www.iwapublishing.com/books/9781780408668/customer-experience-management-water-utilities-marketing-urban-water-supply).

 ## Cleaning data
 Many data science practitioners know that cleaning data can consume 80% of the available time.
 Cleaning data is fundamental because even the most advanced algorithm cannot create value from dirty data.
 As the old adagio goes: "rubbish-in is rubbish-out".
 The following code snippets show how to clean this survey data using reproducible code.

 Using code to clean data is better than to manually manipulate data in Excel because with code, the process of changing the data is transparent, and the original raw data still exists.
 The process can always be rolled back.
 Using code to clean data is also reproducible because it can be repeated with other raw data sets that have the same structure.

-{width: 60%, align: middle}
+{width: 60%, align: "center"}
 ![Data cleaning screencast.](https://youtu.be/agWU8UXirSU)

 ### Load and explore the data